I’m running away to: Seattle, Denver, New Orleans, Atlanta, DC & NYC in August: Anyone want to get coffee and talk feminism/photography/art/dance?

 My friend Arnt Arntzen, one half of the hot jazz duo The Brothers Arntzen, was in dire need of some swanky business cards, so he called me up and we came up with these.
 The drawings are based off of his actual banjo and guitar and all the lettering is hand-done by me.
 These cards scream “Arnt” to anyone that’s ever met this amazing jazz musician.

-Anonymous asked: Congratulations, you're the only person in the world to ever come up with skirt length having to do with labels.
+Anonymous said: Congratulations, you're the only person in the world to ever come up with skirt length having to do with labels.
 You're the kind of self-righteous whore that deserves to be slut-shamed.
 Not only do you show an unrealistic expectation of ownership over an entire fucking concept, but in doing so you bring down the reputation of this whole "rape culture" movement you sluts promote.
 Get raped.

 I’m usually not one to post hate mail, but this one was so hilariously off-base and self-contradicting, I had to post it.